Bryan Powley

-Bryan Gilbert Powley (16 September 1871 – 18 December 1962) was a British stage and film actor.
-He began his career in the era of silent film.
+Bryan Gilbert Powley (16 September 1871 – 18 December 1962) was an English stage and film actor.
+He began his career in the silent film era.

 Life

-Powley was born on 16 September 1871 in Reading, the son of the Rev. Matthew Powley and Louisa Jane Tinker.
-His father was at that time Vicar of Whitley, Reading, but had formerly been Chaplain to the British Community in Málaga and a Canon in Gibraltar.
+Powley was born on 16 September 1871 in Reading, the son of Louisa Jane Tinker and Rev. Matthew Powley.
+His father was at that time Vicar of Whitley, Reading, and had formerly been Chaplain to the British Community in Málaga, and a Canon in Gibraltar.

 On 7 September 1904, Powley married Evelyn Mary Foster at All Saints Church, Hampstead.
-Evelyn Mary Foster was the daughter of Joseph Foster, the eminent genealogist.
-On 19 May 1905, Bryan Powley and Evelyn Foster had a daughter, Esmay Margaret Powley.
+Evelyn was the daughter of Joseph Foster, the eminent genealogist.
+On 19 May 1905, Powley and Foster had a daughter, Esmay Margaret Powley.

-Powley was the uncle of Bruce Belfrage and Cedric Belfrage.
+Powley was uncle to Bruce Belfrage and Cedric Belfrage.
 He died in Worthing, Sussex, on 18 December 1962.